NVE/regObs3/README.md

 2. Log into your ionic.io accout
 3. Open ionic view and click download files, and view app

+## App token
+To use the regObs API, you need a valid app token.
+Request one from the regobs team.
+When you have a valid app token, create file `secret.json` in the folder `www/app/json`.
+The file should have the following format:

+    {
+    	"apiKey": "your app token here"
+    }

 ## Production deployment
 When deploying to production, remember to remove the cordova-plugin-console plugin, as this is meant purely for debugging purposes.
 This can be done by running `cordova plugin rm cordova-plugin-console`.
 It will still remain in the package.json file, and therefore be installed on fresh pulls of the repo, or when you run `ionic state reset`.